-City Mission has been led for 15 years under the leadership of The Reverend June R. Cooper.
-June is a visionary and compassionate leader who has led the organization through several major changes.
-Prior to coming to City Mission June led Boston’s federal Healthy Start program a $100 million dollar initiative that has been credited with significantly decreasing the infant mortality rate in the City of Boston in the late 90’s.
+City Mission is led by The Rev. June R. Cooper.
+June is a visionary and compassionate leader who has directed the organization through several major changes.
+Before coming to City Mission, June managed Boston’s federal Healthy Start program, a $100 million-dollar initiative that has been credited with significantly decreasing the infant mortality rate in the City of Boston in the late 1990s.
 She earned a B.A. from Newton College of the Sacred Heart, a Masters of Social Planning from Boston College School of Social Work, and a Masters in Divinity from Andover Newton Theological School.
-She is an ordained American Baptist minister and she has standing in the United Church of Christ.
+She is an ordained American Baptist minister with dual standing in the United Church of Christ.
 June values the promise of what can be accomplished by mobilizing people of goodwill to overcome injustice.
 She lives in Boston and is a model train enthusiast.

 Director of Philanthropy

-Jeb has over 30 years of fundraising experience in Greater Boston having previously served with the Girl Scouts, the United Way, the Women’s Institute for Housing and Economic Development (WIHED), Big Sister Association of Boston, and The City School.
-Her work in Boston neighborhoods with the Girl Scouts, WIHED and The City School strengthened her resolve to work with organizations committed to social justice.
-A native of Springfield, IL, Jeb is a graduate of DePauw University. .
+Jeb has more than 30 years of fundraising experience in Greater Boston, having previously served with the Girl Scouts, the United Way, the Women’s Institute for Housing and Economic Development (WIHED), Big Sister Association of Boston, and The City School.
+Her work in Boston neighborhoods with the Girl Scouts, WIHED, and The City School strengthened her resolve to work with organizations committed to social justice.
+A native of Springfield, IL, Jeb is a graduate of DePauw University.

 Rev. Ruth Edens